acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 ### Platformers again

-During the nekosama 2d prototype I got interested in learning more about level design, so I decided to continue that one a bit.
-The idea was to make some levels based on the teleport mechanic while also try to do some low res assets again.
+During the nekosama 2d prototype I got interested in learning more about level design, so I decided to continue that one for a while.
+The idea was to make some levels based on the teleport mechanic while also trying to do some low res assets again.

 <div class="post-image">
     <img src="/assets/2023review/nekoplatformer-itch-cover-image.gif" />